Lauterbrunnen house in the valley with traditional flower boxes and grass

 Depending on what airport you land in (or train station you arrive to) you will have to plan your route between your arrival point and your first hotel.
 I strongly recommend looking up public transportation ahead of time or arranging a private transfer in advance, so you’re not caught off guard on arrival.

 You should also decide if you are going to use a roaming plan on your phone or if you will purchase a local SIM card or WiFi device for your trip.
-Doing this research in advance can save you some nasty surprises on your phone bill!
+I personally use Airalo because it’s the easiest way to be connected immediately upon arrival, even if it’s not the cheapest way.

 I generally always recommend you withdraw money from an ATM rather than converting cash that you’ve brought into the country with you.
-Your bank will usually give you a better exchange rate than a money-changer will.
-Don’t be tricked just because the money-changing booth says 0% commission – often, they make this up by offering a bad exchange rate.
+Decline the ATM’s conversion rate if you have the option to.

 From hiking accidents to random illnesses, you’ll want to be covered by travel insurance!